Wix vs Shopify is a match-up between two popular ecommerce website builders.

 Wix vs Shopify – Design: The Verdict

 Wix just beats Shopify for design.
 Its simplicity in design makes it a great option if you’re a small trader.
 Wix’s templates are packaged to help you do the basics straight away.
-But if you want a more powerful online store that’s optimized for sales, Shopify’s themes are for you.
+But if you want an online store that’s more optimized for sales, Shopify’s themes are for you.

-This is where Shopify flexes its ecommerce muscles.
+Sales features are where Shopify flexes its ecommerce muscles, earning an impressive 4.7/5 in our research.
 Shopify is like an ecommerce Swiss Army knife – it’s a one-stop-ecommerce-shop.

 Wix isn’t quite as powerful as Shopify, but you still have an impressive range of ecommerce features.
 We’ll dive into the platforms’ differences below…